rawitat/gtypist_lessons/programming_quotes.typ

 *:SW_30
 I:Jim Highsmith
 S:The best way to get a project done faster is to start sooner.

+*:SW_31
+I:Douglas Hofstadter
+S:Hofstadter's Law: It always takes longer than you expect, even when you take :into account Hofstadter's Law.

+*:SW_32
+I:Bertrand Meyer
+S:Incorrect documentation is often worse than no documentation.

+*:SW_33
+I:Larry McVoy
+S:Architect: SOmeone who knows the difference between that which could be done :and that which should be done.

+*:SW_34
+I:J.D.
+Horton
+S:Nothing resolves design issues like an implementation.

+*:SW_35
+I:Putt's Law
+S:Putt's Law: Technology is dominated by two types of people:
+ :Those who understand what they do not manage.
+ :Those who manage what they do not understand.

+*:SW_36
+I:Steven Levy
+S:There has never been an unexpectedly short debugging period in the history :of computers.

+*:SW_37
+I:Terry Baker
+S:A program is never less than 90% complete and never more than 95%.

 Q:Do you want to continue to next lesson [Y/N] ?
 N:MENU